thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Updating the changelog

-After every user-facing change makes it into master, we make a note of it in the changelog, kept in `CHANGELOG.md`.
+After every user-facing change makes it into main, we make a note of it in the changelog, kept in `CHANGELOG.md`.
 The changelog is sorted in reverse order by release version, with the topmost version as the next release (tagged as "(Unreleased)").